Jontom01/NarrativeMapper/README.md

 The Chat Completions model used for summarization (gpt-4o-mini) is $0.15 per 1 million input tokens.
 The max_sample_size parameter (referenced later) helps reduce costs by limiting how many comments are passed into gpt-4o-mini for each cluster.
 This can significantly reduce the Chat Completions token usage.

-The gpt-4o-mini input prompt (excluding the text) and output summary are both very short (<100 tokens), so their cost contribution is negligible.
+The gpt-4o-mini input prompt (excluding the text) and output summary (for both stages) are very short (<1000 tokens), so their cost contribution is negligible.

 </details>